Eisha373/Yearly_census_Dashboard021/README.md

-# 🌐 Network State Census Dashboard
+# 🌐  Yearly Census Dashboard

 A decentralized census dashboard for a Network State — where citizens across the world can verify their identity using Zero Knowledge Proofs and get permanently recorded on the blockchain.